MrCochese/AcmePublishing/README.md

 ## Development Process

 I designed the entities code-first in EF Core and generated the database schema in a docker-hosted SQL Server using DataBase.EnsureCreated() for rapid development.
 Normally, I would use EF Core data migrations or another method to generate the schema rather than generating it from scratch on app execution.
+Again, for speed, testing was done by executing the process against local test data.

 ## Improvements